 The list below includes links to more information about these collections, but generally not the materials themselves because most are not available online.
-Please contact the UMD Archives at firstname.lastname@example.org or (218) 726-8526 for information on getting access to these materials.
+Please note that there other sources at the UMD Archives that might be related to the Fond du Lac Band but that are not specifically identified as such.
+For example, they might be identified as Ojibwe, but without any more detail.
+Please contact the UMD Archives at firstname.lastname@example.org or (218) 726-8526 with questions.

 We collectively acknowledge that the University of Minnesota Duluth is located on the traditional, ancestral, and contemporary lands of Indigenous people.
 The University resides on land that was cared for and called home by the Ojibwe people, before them the Dakota and Northern Cheyenne people, and other Native peoples from time immemorial.
 Ceded by the Ojibwe in an 1854 treaty, this land holds great historical, spiritual, and personal significance for its original stewards, the Native nations and peoples of this region.
 We recognize and continually support and advocate for the sovereignty of the Native nations in this territory and beyond.
 By offering this land acknowledgment, we affirm tribal sovereignty and will work to hold the University of Minnesota Duluth accountable to American Indian peoples and nations.
 For more information click here.